 Speak with your doctor or allergist about over-the-counter antihistamines.
 Often, finding the right oral antihistamine can be trial and error.
 In more severe cases, you might try immunotherapy (a regimen of allergy shots).

 Pets are a wonderful addition to any family, but don’t be fooled by claims of hypoallergenic cats and dogs.
-Instead, focus on making lifestyle changes and medication, if needed, to enjoy life with your furry friends.
+Instead, focus on making lifestyle changes and using medication, if needed, to enjoy life with your furry friends.

 Photo: JGabi Stickler